lnxjedi/gopherbot/DevNotes.md

 ## Pipelines

-Jobs and Plugins can queue up additional jobs/tasks with AddTask(...), and if the job/plugin exits 0, the next task in the list will be run, subject to security checks.
+Jobs and Plugins can queue up additional jobs/tasks with AddTask(...) and FinalTask(...), and if the job/plugin exits 0, the next task in the list will be run, subject to security checks.
+FinalTask() is for cleanup; all FinalTasks run regardless of the last exit status, and without security checks.

 ### Pipeline algorithm model